Return to Home Return to Overview Strategy Guide

 Deterrence

 A buff a player gets when holding a Bloodstone Shard.
-Players affected by this buff cannot be targeted by Pressure Blast.
+Players affected by this buff cannot be targeted or affected by Pressure Blast.

 Sulfuric Acid

-Sulfuric Acid can be removed with normal condition cleanse, but only ever one stack at a time, even if the skill would remove multiple conditions.
-Furthermore, it cannot be transfered to an enemy, though the debuff is cleansed normally.
+It can be removed with normal condition cleanse, but only ever one stack at a time, even if the skill would remove multiple conditions.
+It has very low priority, meaning that generally it will be the last condition removed in case of multiple conditions on the same player.
+Furthermore, it cannot be transferred to enemies, though this will cleanse as usual.